openstreetmap/iD/CONTRIBUTING.md

 [iD translation project on Transifex](https://www.transifex.com/projects/p/id-editor/)

+To get notifications when translation source files change, click **Watch project** button near the bottom of the project page.
+You can edit your [notification settings](https://www.transifex.com/settings/notices/) if you're getting too many notifications.

 Translations are licensed under [WTFPL](https://raw.github.com/systemed/iD/master/LICENSE), the same license as iD.

 ## Adding New Strings for Translation